mtimkovich/slippi-db/README.md

 # Slippi Cumulative Stats

 A script using [slippi-js](https://github.com/project-slippi/slippi-js) to calculate your overall and head to head play times and win rates from replays.
 Results are shown per character and nickname as well.
-No guarantees.
+You can specify your opponent and your opponent's character as well as ignore certain opponents.

 ## Instructions
 Tested on Windows.